 Today, in our Epistle lesson, we have another man named Paul telling us "the rest of the story."
 The rest of God's story.
 Because that's really what the book of Romans is all about.
-In our epistle lessons this summer, we're going to be reading through about half the book of Romans, beginning last week in chapter 5 and not stopping until we reach the end in chapter 14.
-It's a good opportunity to read through a large portion of the book in one unbroken block and I intend to preach on it quite a bit.

-Because Romans is a really unique letter of St Paul's.
+Romans is a really unique letter of St Paul's.
 Most of Paul's epistles are letters addressing a particular problem in the church.
-A particular sin that's not being condemned or a particular teaching that they're getting wrong.
-But his letter to the Romans isn't like that.
+A particular sin that's not being condemned, a particular teaching that they're getting wrong, a particular sort of guidance that they need.
+But his letter to the Romans isn't really like that.

-You see, the Roman church was a fledgling congregation at this point.
+The Roman church was a fledgling congregation at this point.
 And Paul desperately wants to go out and give them some good, solid teaching to help get them off the ground.
 But he can't.
 He needs to go to Jerusalem and he can't travel to Rome for some time.

 So instead, he writes them a letter.
 A letter introducing himself and his plans to meet them.
 But also a letter laying out his entire understanding of justification by God's grace.
-To help them sort out true teaching from false teaching during these early days.
+A sort of catechism for them to follow, to help them sort out true teaching from false teaching during these early days.